 Here are some of the myths of shoe insoles you should probably avoid.

 You may think, but no!
 Softer insoles are not always the better choice.
 Of course, you need comfort, but remember, that is not your primary priority of purchasing shoe insoles.
 In fact, an insole that’s too comfortable on your feet can make things worse on the area that matters most – alignment of your feet.

 Unless you’re purchasing insoles entirely for enhancing your shoe wearing comfort, an ideal shoe insole should provide a balanced feature of comfort, support, and good elevation.
 Hence, avoid looking only on the cushioning aspect of an insole when you’re considering buying one.

 Insoles are only for people with potential foot pain symptoms

 Simply put it this way: you don’t need to consider buying an insole only when you develop a limping condition.
 The fact is, the main symptoms of irregular foot alignment are invisible from an outside perspective.
 You might as well have the most irregular foot alignment, which may constantly be causing foot injuries, but it would be impossible to figure that out from a normal eye observation.
-It is true that shoe insoles perform excellently well with people with various foot pain, but they are used primarily for correcting your foot alignment and body posture, as well.
+It is true that shoe insoles perform excellently well with people with various foot pain, but they are used primarily for correcting your foot alignment and body posture.
+There are also kids insoles for children that need additional arch support because of low arches or flat feet.
 Hence, they are a must for athletes or any person with abnormal body posture as well.